Frumph/comic-easel/readme.txt

 = 1.4.4 =
-Made a filter to able to change the arguments for the home page comic and mini nav display added text-align: center; to #sidebar-over-comic and #sidebar-under-comic, can be overridden with !important
+Made a filter to able to change the arguments for the home page comic and mini nav display added text-align: center; to #sidebar-over-comic and #sidebar-under-comic, can be overridden with !important made a filter for $transcript so it can be htmlspecialchars_decode() if you want to add html to the transcript fixed some stray text strings so they can be translated in the admin-meta.php

 = 1.4.3 =
 * Support for Jetpack's Publicize and shortlinks for comics.